t-young31/pre-commit-hooks/README.md

 ## 🪝 Hooks

 ### [stale-version](https://github.com/t-young31/pre-commit-hooks/blob/main/src/tyhooks/stale_version.py)
-Ensures that any changes in a source directory are associated with a version increment.
-Works with Python projects and uses optional arguments.
+Ensures that any changes in a source directory trigger a version increment.
+Works with {Python, Rust, Helm} projects.
 For example, to check changes against `origin/master` in `src` and `lib` directories use:

 ```yaml